mailru/quotas/README.md

 Pre-requisites:

-* Tarantool version 1.6 or later
+* Tarantool version 1.6 or later,
 * `connpool` module (see https://github.com/tarantool/connpool).

 To bring in the `quotas` module (for this example we assume